bsoc-bitbyte/Dreamyard/Dreamyard/Assets/Level-2/README.txt

 A D : to move left and right
 (Space) : to jump
-Hold (Left Shift) to Activate special
+Hold (Left Shift) to Activate special press (left Ctrl) to reset, the last collected apple will also be reset.

 I : for Square
 J: for Circle